bung87/cfp/README.md

 ## Contribution

 Fork this project, commit your changes with message "win".
+`nimble install stage`
+If you already installed stage, run `stage init`